Lukeslux/Matchbox/README.md

 # Matchbox
-Game lobby Service, allows you to setup an online multiplayer match using basic REST calls.
+Game lobby service, allows you to setup an online multiplayer match using basic REST calls.